AyushVishu15/PopX-App/README.md

 A playful React-based prototype for a mobile app with login, account creation, and settings, sprinkled with coder humor.

 ## Overview
 PopX-App is a dummy web application designed to simulate a mobile app experience.
 Built as a learning project by AyushVishu15, it features basic user authentication flows (login and account creation), an account settings page, and a touch of humor with coder-inspired quotes.
-It’s a great starting point for experimenting with React and Tailwind CSS in a mobile-first design.
+It’s a great for experimenting with React and Tailwind CSS in a mobile design.

 ## Features
 - **Login Page**: Sign in with a humorous quote to set the mood.